 I’m not going to mince words.
 I’m exhausted.
-Even as I’m writing this, I’ve been up most of the night finishing work, responding to school emails, catching up on to-do lists, doing laundry, and trying to figure out when I’m going to sleep next.
+Even as I’m writing this, I’ve been up most of the night finishing work, responding to school emails, catching up on to-do lists, doing laundry, and trying to figure out when I will sleep next.
 It’s not that I don’t have the time now that I’m always at home and not commuting and doing school runs.
 It’s just that everything seems to be taking a little longer than usual.
-And that’s because I’m worried— about the pandemic, the economy, remote learning, not being around friends and family like before, and keeping up with a house that always has people—and three dogs—in it.
+And that’s because I’m worried— about the economy, how the world’s changing, and keeping up with a house that always has people—and three dogs—in it.
 Constantly.

 Let It Go

 When my son was six, Frozen came out.
 Of course, we loved it like everyone else and listened to the soundtrack on heavy rotation for months.
 Little did anyone know that sometimes I would sneak out of the house and seek refuge in my car late at night.
 I was once embarrassed by this.
-That is until I came to understand that rage yelling/singing “Let it Go” while drinking a milkshake and crying was just one of the little ways I practiced radical self-care.
-Apparently, a lot of moms do this.
+That is until I understood that rage-yelling/singing “Let it Go” while drinking a milkshake and crying was just one of the little ways I practiced radical self-care.
+A lot of moms do this.
 And if you do, there’s no judgment here.
 I’m with you.

 I was lucky to have a small group of women in my life who permitted me to let the little things slide.
 And by little things, I mean most things.
 Things that I once thought were important.
 Like separating whites and darks.
 Who cares?
 Over time, it became okay to acknowledge that getting everything you think needs to get done isn’t all it’s cracked up to be.